Famous Logos With Hidden Meanings

 15. Galeries Lafayette

 Galeries Lafayette is a high-end French store.
-The Eiffel Tower is not only beautiful and trendy but even concealed in the letter ‘f.’
+How is their logo a famous logo with hidden meaning you ask?
+Well, the Eiffel Tower is not only beautiful and trendy but even concealed in the letter ‘f.’
 As it has its roots in France.

-Though this logo does not look revolutionary at the beginning of a French clothing company but it has a visual secret.
+Though this popular logo does not look revolutionary at the beginning of a French clothing company, it has a visual secret.
 You can see the logo upside down if you look carefully.
 This indicates the business is creative and its clothing can be used for different purposes.

 18. Bird Love

-This logo is really basic for a Vietnamese coffee shop.
+This famous brand logo is in fact really basic for a Vietnamese coffee shop.
 It’s black and white, a traditional serif with a clean heart mark.
 This represents the honesty, affection, and devotion of the company and its commitment to classical Vietnamese coffee.
 Two flying birds, bearing their names, are concealed in the heart.

 A wide range of items is manufactured by Unilever to prove that they have made a ‘U’ out of a range of symbols that reflect certain of their key things.
 It is a nice way to demonstrate that in several ways they have their involvement and give the audience something to work together.

-For a long time now, the famous chocolate bar Toblerone.
-It features a mountain with its present emblem symbolizing Switzerland’s Matterhorn Mountain.
-Within the mountains is a bear that symbolizes a specific sweetness in the chocolate and the reality that in the “City of the Bears” where the chocolate is manufactured.
+For a long time now, the famous chocolate bar Toblerone features a mountain with its present emblem symbolizing Switzerland’s Matterhorn Mountain on the packaging.
+But what’s the meaning behind this popular brand logo?
+Within the mountains is a bear that symbolizes a specific sweetness in the chocolate and the reality that in the “City of the Bears” where the chocolate is manufactured!

 Since 1990, the new Toyota logo has been around.
 The three overlapping rings of the iconic car maker symbolize the merge of Toyota’s consumer hearts and goods.
 The backdrop is their progress in technology and the prospects ahead.

-Audi is another automotive manufacturer with a logo that has a secret significance.
+Audi is another automotive manufacturer with a famous logo with a hidden meaning.
 The four rings include the four companies involved in the development of the original Audi, Auto Union.

 One of the world’s most distinctively respectable logos, the Apple logo is technically based on none but Adam and Eve’s tale.
 The apple is the same apple Eve eats which is illustrated in the Bible and it reflects the fruits of the Tree of Knowledge.
 Apple is a company built over knowledge and expertise.

-There is an amazing significance behind all these 26 amazing logos.
+There is an amazing significance behind all these 26 famous brand logo logos.
 How many of them did you know and how many shocked you?
 If you know any other logos with such cool meanings do let us know in the comment section below!

 The next time you see a logo, take a closer look — you never know what can be concealed in your eyes.